nannino4/barback-backend/docs/TestingGuidelines.md

 - Use Stripe test API keys for payment operations
 - Use in-memory MongoDB instance for fast, isolated tests
 - Test authentication, validation, and complete request flows
+- **Focus on HTTP contracts**: Test request/response formats, status codes, and data persistence
 - File patterns: `*.controller.spec.ts` or `test/*.e2e-spec.ts`

 **Database Setup**:
 - Use `mongodb-memory-server` for all tests
 - Each test gets fresh database instance automatically
 - Manage connection lifecycle in test setup utilities

+**Output-Focused Testing Principles**:
+- **Test the "what", not the "how"**: Verify what the function achieves, not how it does it
+- **Verify persistent state**: For functions that modify data, check the final state in the database
+- **Test business outcomes**: Focus on the business logic and data transformations
+- **Minimize mocking**: Only mock external dependencies (APIs, services), not internal logic
+- **Database assertions**: Use direct database queries to verify data changes rather than relying on service method return values

 ## File Structure